 6.4.1 Solution overview

 This solution, which is based on existing EAP based secondary authentication, addresses the key issue #1 Security of authentication and authorization for multicast communication service.
 This solution also comprises authorization revocation aspects.
+The solution is based on the concluded architecture in TR 23.757 [2].

 6.4.2 Solution details

-In the solution below, the (MB-)SMF is either the SMF for managing in the MBS session and controlling of MBS transport (e.g. MB-UPF configuration, RAN configuration) or the SMF for managing the per-UE PDU session.
-The two may be the same network function.
+In the solution below, the (MB-)SMF is either SMF, which is for managing in the MBS session, controlling of MBS transport and etc, or SMF for managing the per-UE PDU session.
+The two may be co-located.

 6.4.2.1 Authentication and authorization